berkgonencc/MiniShop-web-project/README.md

 # MiniShop Web Application
 ## Project Overview
 This web application is developed using C# .NET 7 for the backend and Angular for the frontend.
 It follows the Onion Architecture (Clean Architecture) to ensure modularity, separation of concerns, and maintainability.
-The project utilizes various technologies and tools, including Visual Studio, Visual Studio Code, PostgreSQL, Docker, DBeaver, Angular, and Azure Storage.
+The project utilizes various technologies and tools, including Visual Studio, Visual Studio Code, PostgreSQL, Docker, DBeaver, Angular, Azure Storage, and JWT token authentication.

 ## Technologies Used
 ### Backend (c#)